KiwiKilian/eleventy-plugin-og-image/README.md

 }
 ```

-Create an OG-image-template, using the supported HTML elements[^1] and CSS properties[^2].
+Create an OG-image-template anywhere in your input directory.
+Use only the supported HTML elements[^1] and CSS properties[^2].
 CSS in `<style>` tags will be inlined, remote images fetched.
 [Shortcode scoped data](https://www.11ty.dev/docs/shortcodes/#scoped-data-in-shortcodes) from the parent template is available.
-Additionally, some options will be available as data under the `eleventyPluginOgImage` key.
+Additionally, some options will be available in the `eleventyPluginOgImage` key.
 This is an example `og-image.og.njk`:

 ```njk
 <style>